ThatXliner/slashtilities/README.md

 > ???

-Suggest your command in our [issue tracker][issue]!
+Suggest your command in our [issue tracker][https://github.com/ThatXliner/slashtilities/issues/]!
 Maybe the newest command came from your idea!
 ## Instructions

 ### Adding to your server